tmgthb/Autonomous-Agents/README.md

 [Adopting Large Language Models to Automated System Integration](http://arxiv.org/abs/2504.08490v1)

-- Compositio Prompto (Compositio Prompto): introduces an architecture employing Large Language Models for automated service composition, utilizing task specifications, service documentation, input/output schemas to create a prompt for the LLM, which then generates executable service compositions.
+- Compositio Prompto (Compositio Prompto): introduces an architecture employing LLMs for automated service composition, utilizing task specifications, service documentation, input/output schemas to create a prompt for the LLM, which then generates executable service compositions.
 - The architecture aims to mitigate complex formal modeling in service composition by using natural language input and OpenAPI specifications, focusing on generating reusable service compositions as program code.
 - Compositio Prompto architecture is evaluated for service composition and discovery using Retrieval Augmented Generation (RAG) and benchmarks like RestBench and SOCBench-D to address limitations of input token length and improve service discovery in automated system integration.